Exercise and Movement Sciences Concentration

 Bachelor of Science: Exercise and Movement Sciences

-Students interested in biomechanics, exercise physiology, motor control, motor learning and development, sport and exercise psychology, sport history, sport sociology, sociocultural studies of physical activity, urban youth development and physical or occupational therapy.
+Students interested in biomechanics, exercise physiology, motor control, motor learning and development, sport and exercise psychology, sport history, sport sociology, sociocultural studies of physical activity, youth development and physical or occupational therapy.
 Qualified students will be equipped with the skills and knowledge needed for advanced study in any of the above-mentioned domains or for employment in fitness settings, physical activity programming, the sports media, sports industries and as consultants for agencies developing sports policy.

 The Exercise and Movement Sciences concentration prepares students for advanced study in a number of exercise and movement related fields.
 This degree concentration examines kinesiology from the perspectives of exercise physiology, biomechanics, motor learning and development, and the psychological and the social-cultural aspects of physical activity.
 The programmatic approach is multidisciplinary and invites study in the physical, biological and social sciences, psychology, philosophy and communication.
 The degree program examines those factors that influence the form, function and effectiveness of exercise and movement across the lifespan and for the disabled.